HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-The distribution of `preload` adoption for JavaScript resources (among pages that use `preload`) indicates that the number of preload hints per page gradually increases from the lower percentiles, reaching 6 hints by the 90th percentile for both desktop and mobile.
+Among pages that use `preload`, there is less usage with only one `preload` at the median, increasing to six at the 90th percentile.

 {{ figure_markup(
   image="distribution-of-modulepreload-adoption-for-javascript-resources-per-page.png",